January 28, 2021

 A business plan is a critical tool when starting your practice because it provides a blueprint for how your dental clinic will become successful.
 It will also be a requested document for most lenders.
 They want to ensure you have researched and considered all necessary elements of starting your practice.
 When creating your business plan, be sure to include the following:

-- Marketing plan.
-When considering your marketing plan, be sure to plan to devote 5-7% of collections on marketing for the first 3-5 years.
+- Marketing plan (be sure to devote 5% to 7% of collections on marketing for the first three to five years).

 Marketing is essential for your dental practice, especially in the beginning stages.
 Not only does it bring in new patients, but it can also strengthen the relationships you have with existing patients.
 Therefore, to see your practice thrive within the first few years, you need a marketing plan in place.

-According to the Small Business Administration, “One of the best ways to stay on schedule and on budget is to make a marketing plan.
+According to the Small Business Administration (SBA), “One of the best ways to stay on schedule and on budget is to make a marketing plan.
 It describes the actions you’ll take to persuade potential customers to buy your products or services.”
 (2)

 The most common elements to include in your marketing plan are: